gersilva96/react-nextjs-boilerplate/README.md

 ### Root Files

-- **.babelrc**: Contains the configuration for [babelrc](https://babeljs.io/docs/en/configuration).
 - **.browserslistrc**: Contains the queries for specify wich browsers should be supported in this frontend.
 [Browserslist queries](https://www.npmjs.com/package/browserslist#queries).
-- **.eslintrc.json**: Contains all the configuration for [eslintrc](https://eslint.org/docs/user-guide/configuring).
+- **.eslintrc**: Contains all the configuration for [eslintrc](https://eslint.org/docs/user-guide/configuring).
+- **.eslintignore**: Contains the folders/files that will be ignored by eslint.
 - **.gitignore**: Contains all the files and directories that won't be upstreamed to git.
 How to configure: [gitignore](https://git-scm.com/docs/gitignore).
 - **.npmrc**: Contains how npm will work.
 How to configure: [npmrc](https://docs.npmjs.com/configuring-npm/npmrc.html).
 - **.pretierrc**: Contains prettier configuration.
 How to configure: [prettierrc](https://prettier.io/docs/en/configuration.html).
-- **.stylelintrc.json**: Contains Stylelint configuration.
+- **.stylelintrc**: Contains Stylelint configuration.
 How to configure: [stylelintrc](https://stylelint.io/user-guide/configure).
 - **CHANGELOG.md, LICENSE and README.md**: Standard files that have information about how to use the package (this file), the changes in each release and the license.
-- **jestconfig.json**: Contains Jest configuration.
+- **jest.config.js**: Contains Jest configuration.
 How to configure: [jestconfig](https://jestjs.io/docs/en/configuration).
-- **jesthtmlreporter.json**: Contains the configuration for the testings output files.
+- **jesthtmlreporter.config.json**: Contains the configuration for the testings output files.
 - **package.json**: NodeJS Package configuration.
 How to configure: [package.json](https://docs.npmjs.com/creating-a-package-json-file).
-- **postcss.config.js**: Contains the configuration for PostCSS.
-How to configure: [postcss.config](https://postcss.org/).
 - **tsconfig.json**: Contains TypeScript configuration.
 How to configure: [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 - **typedoc.json**: Contains the TYPE DOC configuration.
 How to configure: [typedoc](https://typedoc.org/guides/options/).
-- **webpack.config**: Contains the webpack configuration.
-How to configure: [webpack.config](https://webpack.js.org/concepts/).

-### Files in /src

-- **index.tsx**: The compilation starts in this file.
-It imports the ReactDOM render method and renders the entire React application in a _div_ tag with an id called _root_.
-Also whitin the App component, Redux Provider component is rendered to have the global state available throughout the entire application.
-- **index.scss**: It contains the styles that are applied to the entire application.

 ### Directories in /src

+- **components**: Contains the components for the entire application.
 - **constants**: Contains all the application constants (configuration that doesn't depend on environment variables).
 - **controller**: Contains the bussiness logic layer.
 It's the part that executes what the app needs and interact with the state.
 - **internationalizacion** Contains all the things needed to use the app in different languages (and also contains app strings).
+- **pages**: Contains the Next.js pages folder.
+Each file in this folder will be a route in the application.
-- **scss**: Contains some SASS/CSS utils and variables needed in many parts of the app.
+- **scss**: Contains global styles and some SASS/CSS utils and variables needed in many parts of the app.
 - **services**: Contains calls to third party services or APIs.
 This directory should contain all interactions with any API.
 - **state**: Contains all related to Redux Toolkit state (features, storages, actions, etc.).
 - **types**: Contains all complex or reused types across the application.
 - **utils**: Contains some utils, like the axiosHelper.
-- **views**: Contains all related to React.
-All components of the application should be here.

 ## Guide